opannekoucke/pkf-multivariate/readme.md

 This repository provides the numerical codes used for the article

-***A. Perrot, O. Pannekoucke, and V. Guidard, “Toward a multivariate formulation of the PKF dynamics : application to a simplified chemical transport model”.***
+***A. Perrot, O. Pannekoucke, and V. Guidard, “Toward a multivariate formulation of the PKF dynamics : application to a simplified chemical transport model”. egusphere-2022-928***